focusaurus/goragora/readme.md

 # Development scripts

+- `./bin/preview.sh` will build the site and start a web server so you can preview your local changes in a web browser.
+Preview URL is [http://localhost:9120]()
-- `./bin/build.sh` generate files for
+- `./bin/build.sh` generate static files for production web server mode (used during automated deployment)
+- `./bin/clean.sh` remove generated files